juntbr/coinsmart-challenge/README.md

 I created a simple web chat app with three features:

-● As a User of the web-app, I can see a list of all the channels ● As a User of the web-app, I can join a channel and see the history of it ● As a User of the web-app, I can send messages to a channel after I have joined it
+● As a User of the web-app, I can see a list of all the channels <br />
+● As a User of the web-app, I can join a channel and see the history of it <br />
+● As a User of the web-app, I can send messages to a channel after I have joined it <br />

 These features are necessary for a chat.The rest would be considered as extra features in my opinion.